 What is a Fractional CFO?

 Think about a fractional CFO as an accounting and finance professional who plays the role of CFO for multiple businesses part-time.
 Essentially, a fractional CFO allows a business to avail of the services of a CFO at a fraction of the cost of an in-house CFO.
-As a result, the financial services rendered are essentially the same, only the cost scales with the amount of work related to the business’s finances.
+As a result, the financial services rendered are essentially the same.
+Only the cost scales with the amount of work related to the business’s finances.
+(Read here to know more about fractional CFO)

 Most small businesses do not have enough work to completely occupy an in-house CFO’s time, so a fractional CFO or fractional CFO services become the logical choice to opt for.
 The expected average salary for a fractional CFO varies greatly depending on the number of responsibilities and working hours, but what can be guaranteed is that it will be far more reasonable.